krll-corp/GPT-1/README.md

 This is a first actually working GPT(Generative Ptratrained Transformer) model which is trained on a little text including two chat sequences

+In this repository you can find two files calles micro-5 and micro-5.5-turbo_v4 which are the first(basic) and the most recent(advanced) implementations of the code.

 ## Features

 - Transformer-based language model (GPT-2 architecture)
 - Custom tokenizer with special tokens based on original gpt2 tokenizer
-- Training and evaluation scripts
+- Training and inference scripts
 - Save and load model functionality
 - Text generation with custom prompts
 - top-k; top-p and seed for controlling responce diversity